Dakota Community Bank & Trust Ballpark

 Dakota Community Bank & Trust Ballpark is a baseball stadium in Dickinson, North Dakota.
-It is home to the Badlands Big Sticks of the Northwoods League, a collegiate summer baseball league; the Dickinson State University Blue Hawks baseball team; the Dickinson High School Midgets baseball team; and American Legion Baseball.
+It is home to the Badlands Big Sticks of the Northwoods League, a collegiate summer baseball league; the Dickinson State University Blue Hawks baseball team; the Dickinson High School Mavericks baseball team; and American Legion Baseball.
 In 1955 and 1956, the ballpark was home to the Dickinson Packers baseball team (also known as the Queen City Packers) of the Mandak League, an independent baseball league based in Manitoba and North Dakota.